Letty/talks/course_coding_with_ada/README.md

 * Similar to a nested if else
 * usually used for comparison (no greater or lower possible)
+* a default value can be defined
+* without breaks, multiple cases can be applied
     ```
     status = 'fetch data'
     switch(status)